 Destinations Dataset [49 KB]

-The first testing phase and next steps
+Testing phase and next steps

 Two pilot phases will enable to assess the system, with the help of around 100 volunteer destinations for each phase:

 - A first pilot phase, running from 15 July 2013 to 15 April 2014,

 - A second pilot phase, running from 16 April 2014 to 31 December 2014.

 The destinations that participated in this first pilot phase are: